tariaherbert/Wells-Fargo/README.md

    * Credit Inquiry and Delinquency Status
    * Credit Inquiry and Open Trade
    * Delinquency Status and Open Trade
-* **There appears to be a moderately negative relationship between Status and Delinquency Status.**
+* **The heatmap demonstrates a moderately negative relationship between Status and Delinquency Status.**